ali019283/sbfi/README.md

 # sbfi
-sbfi is a branfuck interpreter written in C
+sbfi is a branfuck interpreter with aditional features added to bf

 # installing / compiling
 run